-But you probably haven’t heard that the pyramid’s now considered the wrong way to look at it.
-A new model’s out.
-And there could be a whole level above self-actualization, too.
+But the pyramid’s now considered the wrong way to look at it.
+There’s a new model.
+And there’s a new level above self-actualization, too.

 In This Post on How to Achieve Self-Actualization